 Average Single-speed Bikes Weight

 Most single-speed bikes, like the 6KU track bike, weigh approximately 20 lbs.
 They are light because of their simplified drivetrain mechanism.

 What this means is that it only has one cog instead of the 8 to 12 cogs in present in other drivetrain cassettes (the circular discs found near the rear wheel).

-You don’t have to shift and change gears when you’re on a single-speed bike.
-Hence their name — single speed.
+You don’t have to shift and change gears when you’re on a single speed or fixed gear bike.

 Pedaling efficiency is also higher in single-speed bikes because of its straight chain line.
 It also has only one chainring, and there’s no chain drag.